directus-labs/guest-authoring/multilingual-news-app-using-sveltekit-with-directus/index.md

 With the Directus i18n API, you can build multilingual applications or websites that serve localized content to users based on their preferred language or region.

-## Setting up a new project.

-Let's start by setting up a new Svelte project using [degit](https://github.com/Rich-Harris/degit), by running the command below:
+Let's start by setting up a new Svelte project using the [degit scaffolding tool](https://github.com/Rich-Harris/degit):

 ```
 npx degit sveltejs/template directus-i18n-app
 ```

-The above command will scalfold a new Svelte project with the required dependencies.

-Next, change directory into the project folder and install the dependencies.
+Install the required dependencies:

 ```
+cd directus-i18n-app
+npm install
+npm install @directus/sdk
-cd directus-i18n-app && npm install
+npm install --save-dev svelte-routing
 ```

-Then install the **svelte-routing** package as a dev dependency:
+In the `src/libs` directory, create a `directus.js` file to create and export a Directus SDK instance:

 ```
-npm i -D svelte-routing
+import { createDirectus, rest } from '@directus/sdk';
+const directus = createDirectus('<YOUR DIRECTUS URL>').with(rest());
+export default directus;
 ```

+Be sure to provide your real project URL.

 ## Designing the Data Model in Directus
 In your Directus dashboard, navigate to Settings -> Data Model and create a new collections for `news` and`languages`.
 Use the schema below for the articles collection: